-Fixed Full Arch Implants
+Fixed Full-Arch Implants

 A permanent solution that is fixed, or non-removable, utilizes multiple implants to replace all of the missing teeth and gum support.
 These highly functional and esthetic restorations are usually cemented or screwed onto multiple implants in the arch.
 Anywhere from 5-8 implants are splinted to support and replace all of the missing teeth.
 The fixed bridge highly durable and natural, made of either zirconia or porcelain.

-- highly esthetic
+- highly aesthetic

 - cemented for ultimate patient confidence

-- low tooth wear, long lasting
+- low tooth wear, long-lasting

 Removable Full Arch Implants / Overdentures